fpereiro/lith/readme.md

 a {}
 ```

-If an attribute value is set to `undefined`, the attribute will be ignored.
+If an attribute value is set to `undefined`, `null` or `false`, the attribute will be ignored.
 For example:

 ```javascript
 ['a', {'font-weight': isHeader ? 'bold' : undefined}]